Picolab/G2S/README.md

 In the Channels tab, create a new channel, say ui/application and remember the ECI.

+### Instructing clients to obtain agents from your Agency

 In a browser, visit a URL like this one, using the ECI from your Agency pico.

 ```
 localhost:8080/sky/cloud/<ECI>/org.sovrin.agency/html.html
 ```

 Use the UI it presents to create new Agent Picos.
-Follow the HATEOAS link to login as the owner of a new Agent Pico.

-Each one will be named with an email addresses, and also can be given a color, and a label for its invitations/connections.
+Each one will be named with an email addresses (actually an account), and also can be given a color, and a label for its invitations/connections.
+Having provided these, a button "agency/new_agent" will appear, which your client will click.

+The owner (your client) will follow the resulting HATEOAS link to login as the owner of a new Agent Pico.
+They can then use the pico-engine UI to control it.

 ### Retiring a Pico Agency